 Skin Biopsy | Clarksville TN

-Post-Skin Biopsy Instructions, Cumberland Surgical Arts, PLLC
+Post-Skin Biopsy Instructions, Cumberland Surgical Arts and Associates, PLLC

 - Pain– You may have some discomfort as your surgery site is healing.
 If you have been given a pain medication prescription, take this medicine only as directed.

 - Bleeding– If you experience any bleeding from the surgical site, apply firm pressure for 15 minutes.
 Please call your doctor if this does not stop the bleeding.

 - Infection– Biopsy infections are rare.
 If you have been given a prescription for antibiotics, take them as directed until they are gone.
 Keeping that area clean (see biopsy care) will decrease the risk of infection.
 You should call your doctor if you detect any new swelling or drainage from your site.

 - Stitches (sutures) – Stitches have been placed to keep the skin edges together as the area heals.
 In some cases, you will have stitches that will dissolve.
 In most cases, stitches will have to be removed.
 If necessary, your stitches will be removed 5-7 days after they have been placed.

 - Soap and Water- 2 times per day gently wash your site with a mild soap rinse and pat dry with a fresh towel.